pvcraven/web-development-class/source/01_HTML/02_basic_html/basic_html.rst

     :alt: Parts of a URL

 Let's break it down.
 The first part is the *protocol*.
 In this case, the protocol for moving the data is HyperText Transfer Protocol (HTTP).
-(HTTP and HTML are related, but different.
-HTTP is the "car" that moves the data, and HTML is one type of data the car can move.)
 Other common protocols are ``https`` for encrypted data and ``ftp`` for old-school file transfer.

 ``http://``

 Next is either the `domain name`_, or the IP address.
 Because this is covered in detail in our Networking class,